Runware/sdk-js/readme.md

 ### Request Image

-NB: All errors can be catched in the catch block of each request
+NB: All errors can be caught in the catch block of each request

 ```js
 const  runware  =  new  Runware({ apiKey: "API_KEY" });